sanposhiho/gomockhandler/README.md

 If a config file does not exist, a config file will be created.

 `mockgen` has two modes of operation: source and reflect, and gomockhandler support both.

 See [golang/mock#running-mockgen](https://github.com/golang/mock#running-mockgen) for more information about the two modes and mockgen options.

-If there is no major reason, it is RECOMMENDED to use **Source Mode**, which is much faster because the gomockhandler will skip processing if the source file has not been changed.

 Source mode:
 ```